NU-CEM/Atomistic_Simulation/Assignment.md

 | **D** | AlN | Rare-earth substitutional (Eu³⁺ on Al site) | ~580 nm |
 | **E** | SiC (4H polytype) | Divacancy (V_Si V_C) | ~1100 nm |

-You may propose an alternative system with approval from the course instructor.
+All defects should be considered in their neutral charge state.
+You may propose an alternative defect system with approval from the course instructor.
+For structural relaxations you are encouraged to use MACE MP-0.
+For electronic structure you are encouraged to use DFT with the lcao basis set and gamma-point sampling.

 ---